 Zoom’s chat feature is helpful for large group sessions because it allows staff to ask questions without interrupting the speaker’s flow.

-Zoom also integrates with other tools to streamline efficiency, like the Zoom Meetings by Pipedrive.
+Zoom also integrates with other tools to streamline efficiency, like the Zoom Meetings by Pipedrive integration.

 Why we like Zoom for remote team management: Remote managers can use screen sharing to collaborate on projects or provide training that’s just as effective as in-person training.
 Zoom also has a new whiteboard feature that offers another way to brainstorm ideas during calls.